LAW 3505 - Aboriginal Peoples and the Law

-It will begin with a compulsory two-night stay at Camp Coorong from Wednesday 31st January- Friday 2nd February 2018.
-Camp Coorong is the cultural centre of the Ngarrindjeri nation, which is located near Meningie on the Coorong.
-At Camp Coorong, Ngarrindjeri elders will offer their perspectives on Aboriginal engagement with Western law and also their own law and custom.
+It will begin with a compulsory two-night stay at Camp Coorong, the cultural centre of the Ngarrindjeri nation, which is located on the Coorong.
+At Camp Coorong, Ngarrindjeri elders will offer their perspectives on Aboriginal engagement with white law and also their own law and custom.
 This is an immersion experience which will involve formal and informal sessions as well as time for personal and small-group reflection.
-(It is estimated that Camp Coorong will cost approx $250 per student to cover transport to and from Camp Coorong, 2 nights of accommation and meals.
+(It is estimated that Camp Coorong will cost up to $240 per student to cover transport to and from Camp Coorong, 2 nights of accommation and meals.
 The exact cost will be notified closer to the course commencement and students will be asked to pay via an online shop.)

-Before Camp Coorong there will be a one-hour orientation session on Monday the 29th at 1pm (venue TBC).
-Following the three day trip to Camp Coorong there will be four intensive teaching days in the Law School (Friday 9th February, Monday the 12th February, Tuesday 13th February and Wednesday the 14th February 2018 ).
+Following Camp Coorong there will be four intensive teaching days in the Law School.
 Each intensive teaching day will have six contact hours.
 These contact hours will include some short lectures including guest lectures, but predominantly involve large and small group discussion and activities in which students will be required to research, discuss, debate and defend their analysis of the relevant material set in the course readings in addition to the Ngarrindjeri perspectives.
 It is absolutely critical that students have undertaken the reading before coming to class.

-The course will also include a 1 hour Research Seminar to assist students with the research, structuring and drafting of their essays (12pm-2pm in Rm 113).
+On Monday 25 July 2015 there will be a 2 hour Research Seminar to assist students with the research, structuring and drafting of their essays (12pm-2pm in Rm 113).